-Word on the street is that the word diamond originates from the Greek word Adamas, meaning indestructible.
-According to Gia (the world’s authority on diamonds and gemstones) the diamond is the only gem known to man apart from graphite that is made up of only one element – Carbon.
-Naturally sourced diamonds are created under conditions of high temperature and pressure, approximately 150 kilometres underground.
+It has been said that the word diamond originates from the Greek word Adamas, meaning indestructible.
+According to Gia (the world’s authority on diamonds and gemstones) the diamond is the only gem known to man (apart from graphite) that is made up of only one element – Carbon.
+Naturally sourced diamonds are created under conditions of high temperature and pressure approximately 150 kilometres underground.

 The tradition seems to originate from ancient Egypt and according to engagement ring specialist Harry Winston, the circular shape of an engagement ring was said to represent an eternal cycle.
 It was believed that when worn on the fourth finger of the left hand the ring would stay connected to the heart via a vein believed to have been there.